-Apart form all this we love the build, of the machine.
+Apart from all this, we love the build, of the machine.
 It is sturdy and is made of premium materials.
 It’s hefty though, so it will probably be taking a permanent position on your countertop.

 Secondly, the nylon coating on the provided attachments, start to chip off with time.
 We highly recommend you to get metal burnished one’s whenever you are looking for replacements.

 Finally, this product now has a 1-year warranty.
-Again it is sturdy machine an it will way longer than that, unless you burn the motor by mishandling.
-(So you really need to be overly-concerned about that either)
+Again it is a sturdy machine and it will way longer than that unless you burn the motor by mishandling.
+(So you really need to be overly concerned about that either)

 This one is for everyone who has a love of baking.
 It is powerful, well-built and with the power hub, it can turn into your “culinary center”.
 It even mixes small portions well, so for home cook looking to invest in a stand mixer, this is hands down the best you can get in 2016.

 If you are however interested in bigger batches (and only bigger batches) then the KitchenAid Professional 600 hits the bull’s eye.
 It essentially takes the power and performance of the Artisan up a notch, and in this review, we are going to mention how exactly it is different from the Artisan.

 A high-powered Motor